-421.2 POLICY
+426.2 POLICY

-The Santa Monica Police Department recognizes that certain criminal activities, including but not limited to gang crimes and drug trafficking, often involve some degree of regular coordination and may involve a large number of participants over a broad geographical area.
+The South San Francisco Police Department recognizes that certain criminal activities, including but not limited to gang crimes and drug trafficking, often involve some degree of regular coordination and may involve a large number of participants over a broad geographical area.

-It is the policy of this Department to collect and share relevant information while respecting the privacy and legal rights of the public.
+It is the policy of this department to collect and share relevant information while respecting the privacy and legal rights of the public.

-421.3 CRIMINAL INTELLIGENCE SYSTEMS
+426.3 CRIMINAL INTELLIGENCE SYSTEMS

-No Department member may create, submit to or obtain information from a criminal intelligence system unless the Chief of Police has approved the system for Department use.
+No department member may create, submit to or obtain information from a criminal intelligence system unless the Chief of Police has approved the system for department use.

-Any criminal intelligence system approved for Department use should meet or exceed the standards of 28 CFR 23.20.
+Any criminal intelligence system approved for department use should meet or exceed the standards of 28 CFR 23.20.

-The Gang Unit supervisor, or a designated supervisor, will be responsible for maintaining each criminal intelligence system that has been approved for Department use.
-The Gang Unit supervisor or the authorized supervisor should ensure the following:
+A designated supervisor will be responsible for maintaining each criminal intelligence system that has been approved for department use.
+The supervisor or the authorized designee should ensure the following: